iotaledger/documentation/contributing/0.1/documentation/style-guide.md

 **This document is a reference for anyone who is writing content for the documentation portal.
 Do note that this style guide is a "living document" meant to be continuously updated.**

-If you are creating or editing an article, please follow our style guide to help us do the following:
+If you are creating or editing content, please follow our style guide to help us do the following:

 - Create and maintain a consistent tone of voice
 - Offer documentation in a standard format